Corfe History, Family Crest & Coats of Arms

 Early Origins of the Corfe family

 The surname Corfe was first found in Shropshire where they held a family seat as Lords of the Manor.
 After the Battle of Hastings in 1066, William, Duke of Normandy, having prevailed over King Harold, granted most of Britain to his many victorious Barons.
-He called the census the Domesday Book, indicating that those holders registered would hold the land until the end of time.
 Hence, conjecturally, the surname is descended from the tenant of the village and lands of Corfham of the river Corve, held by Earl Roger, a Norman Baron, who was recorded in the Domesday Book census of 1086.
 The holding later became known as Corfield or Corfhull.
 Corfe Castle is a ruinous castle in the village and civil parish named Corfe Castle, Dorset.
 Built by William the Conqueror, the castle dates back to the 11th century and is today protected as a Grade I listed building and a Scheduled Ancient Monument.

 Corfe Spelling Variations

 Spelling variations of this family name include: Corfield, Corfham, Corve, Corfe, Corfhull, Corful, Corfull, Cawfield, Cafield and many more.

 Early Notables of the Corfe family (pre 1700)

 Outstanding amongst the family at this time was Joseph Corfe, born in 1740 at Salisbury, was one of the choristers at the cathedral there under Dr. John Stephens, organist and master of the boys.
 In 1782, he was appointed Gentleman of the Chapel Royal.
 [App. p.598 adds that "he sang in the Handel Commemmoration."]
 In 1792 he succeeded Robert Parry as organist and master of the choristers of Salisbury Cathedral, which...